 Half Moon Reef Lighthouse

-Half Moon Reef Lighthouse is part of the register of Historic Places and doubles as a museum for guests to step back into time and get a glimpse into the use of this amazing structure.
+Half Moon Reef Lighthouse is part of the National Register of Historic Places and doubles as a museum for guests to step back into time and get a glimpse into the use of this amazing structure.

 Point Bolivar Lighthouse

-After many years of service, the Point Bolivar Lighthouse in Texas was retired and many of its pieces (lights, reflectors) were sent to the Smithsonian Museum to remind everyone of the significance and importance of lighthouses.
+After many years of service, the Point Bolivar Lighthouse in Texas was retired and many of its pieces (lights, reflectors) were sent to the Smithsonian Museum to remind everyone of the significance and importance of the Gulf Coast lighthouses.

 Matagorda Island Lighthouse